Bhavik-Gilbert/Kepler-Data/README.md

 # Kepler-Data
-Phase Folding and Luminosity of Stars
+Phase Folding Luminosity of Stars

 A program run by QMUL to calculate the radius and orbital period of an exoplanet from the luminosity of the star it's orbiting.